zynsteve/zynsteve.github.io/_posts/2018-02-26-bayes-decision-theory.md

 ## Classifiers and Classification Error
 Formally, a classifier is a (measurable) function $\psi:R^d\to\lbrace0, 1\rbrace$ from the feature space Rd into the binary set of labels $\lbrace0, 1\rbrace$.
 Therefore, a classifier partitions the feature space into two regions.

-The classification error is the probability of misclassification:<br/>
+The classification error is the probability of misclassification:
 <block class="block-center">$$\epsilon[\psi] = P(\psi(X) \neq Y)$$</block>

 ### Conditional Classification Error